 searching for the car for years without luck.

 Car was fairly well optioned for the time, L34 engine, M21 4-speed, gauge package, factory 'wood' steering wheel, and 4.10:1 Positraction.
-About the only thing it didn't have that I'd order now (almost 50 years later) would have been power steering, disc brakes and maybe even air conditioning and power windows.
+About the only thing it didn't have that I'd order now (over 50 years later) would have been power steering, disc brakes and maybe even air conditioning and power windows.

 As is was my "used" car loan cost me $86 a month and I was only making $100 at the time in the Army.
 My parents were kind enough to help out with some of the payments and insurance while I was away in Korea.